d13g0s0uz4/hacktricks/linux-unix/privilege-escalation/linux-capabilities.md

 python setcapability.py /usr/bin/python2.7
 ```

-{% hint style="warning" %}
-Note that if you set a new capability to the binary with CAP\_SETFCAP, you will lose this cap.
+*Note that if you set a new capability to the binary with CAP\_SETFCAP, you will lose this cap.*
-{% endhint %}

 Once you have [SETUID capability](linux-capabilities.md#cap\_setuid) you can go to it's section to see how to escalate privileges.